Understanding the Phases and Costs of Medicare Part D

 For an easy-to-understand, graphic representation of how the phases of Medicare Part D works, download this handy reference guide.

-(Thanks to the National Council on Aging www.ncoa.org for permission to use and distribute this handout.)
+(with a special thank you to the National Council on Aging NCOA.org for permission to distribute this guide)

 Limitations, copayments, and restrictions may apply.